Description

 - others with proprietary technology

 Different manufacturers have their own approach to each of the above.
-Some conditioners can be combined - and play nicely together.
-Some don’t.
+Some conditioners can be daisy-chained - and play nicely together.* Some don’t.
 The only way to know is to audition them in your system.
 A trial period is a wonderful thing.

 The same for cabling.
 System dependent.